ScilifelabDataCentre/Anubis/README.md

 ## Entities

 - User
+  - Required: username, email
-  - Name, email, affiliation, gender, birth date, title.
+  - Configurable: affiliation, postal address, gender, birth date, title
-  - Login required.
+  - Login required, password and reset code sent by email.
-  - Role admin
-  - Role user
+  - Roles:
-  - Users are anonymous vs other users by default (except admin)
+    - Admin: can do everything
+    - User: ordinary users
     - Capacity; role within a specific call
       - "submitter" if user has submitted within a specific call
       - "reviewer" for a specific call; designated by admin
+  - Anonymity
+    - Users are anonymous vs other users by default (except admin)
     - Reviewers visible to each other within call: settable
     - Users visible to reviewers within call: settable

 - Call
   - = Call for submissions.